superipey/rtc_ntp/README.md

-# Init RTC Time from NTP
+# Init RTC Time from NTP Server
-Example code for adjust RTC Time from NTP
+Example code for adjust RTC Time from NTP Server

 ## How to Use
 - Clone / Download this repository to your pc